betaglot/plantabeta/docs/reference/Route/RoutePoint/VertexPoint.md

 # 🔺 <route>Vertex </route> 🔺

-The point where RouteLines converge into or diverge from.
+The point where RouteCurves converge into or diverge from.